The Diamond Mine Staff

 Co-Founder

-Ken is employed by Divaris Property Management Corporation as Operation Director at the Biltmore Square Mall.
+Ken was employed by Divaris Property Management Corporation as Operation Director at the Biltmore Square Mall but has recently retired.
 Ken has been involved in youth leagues and has coached many teams.
 In 2004, Ken founded the Carolina Blue jay's organization and watched the team progress from there into what has become The Diamond Mine organization.
 Ken was instrumental in the start up of The Diamond Mine which is an indoor baseball and softball training center designed to help train future baseball and softball players in the area.
 Ken is working hard to build a whole organization of traveling baseball and softball teams that play out of The Diamond Mine.
 Ken is also one of our instructors specializing in hitting, catching, and fielding.
-Ken is married to Gwen McCain and the couple resides in Asheville with their son Kyle.
+Ken is married to Gwen McCain and the couple resides in Asheville.

 Contact Ken: 828 301-2527